Selaginella99/PE.VC./week2.md

 2. The Anglo-Saxon format: This format is regulated by US and UK laws.
  - In the Anglo-Saxon world, PE is not a financial service (as it is in Europe), rather it is an entrepreneurial activity.

-# The European Union world
+# The European Union World
 ##  Three vehicles can be a PEI in Europe
 1. Closed-End Funds - most suitable player
  - Asset Management Company (AMC)